 I decided I wanted to speak to someone who knew more, so I headed back a few weeks later and was introduced to Bea, who told me a bit more about the place and it’s residents.

-I first found S.V.P.A.P six years ago when I adopted my dog here, and I started volunteering here two years ago, I’m an active volunteer so I’m here a lot.
+I first found S.V.P.A.P thirteen years ago when I adopted my dog here, and I started volunteering here nine years ago, I’m an active volunteer so I’m here a lot.

 How many dogs are in the refuge at the moment?